petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-azure-repository.md

 1. Navigate to the *Builds* page in the Liferay Cloud Console.

 1. Verify that the build displays for the pushed branch on the *Builds* page.
+This might take up to 5 minutes.

 ## Related Topics